PaulFremont3/SIVZ_coexistence/Codes/Models/README.md

   - `run_analysis_optimization.sbatch`: runs `analysis_optimization.py`

 ## 1.4. .sh scripts:
+  For all .sh files, first add executable permissions: chmod +x name_of_file.sh
   - `run_coexistence_simulations.sh` : runs all simulations necessary to generate figure 2, 4, 6b-j, S5, S7, s8, s9, s10, s11, s12, s13, s17 and data for: figure 5, 3d,e, S6, s14, s16
   - `run_simulations_SIVZ_and_SIVRZ_paremeters_optimisation_epipelagic_ocean.sh`: used to run in parallel  the optimization of parameters, it divides the grid search in 50 equal chunks of parameters combinations e.g. if 10^6 parameter combination are tested, one job will test 10^6/50= 20000 combinations
   - `concatenate_results_optimisation_params.sh`: used to concatenate result files from the optimization